brianmario/mysql2/README.md

 Prepared statements are supported, as well.
 In a prepared statement, use a `?` in place of each value and then execute the statement to retrieve a result set.
 Pass your arguments to the execute method in the same number and order as the question marks in the statement.
+Query options can be passed as keyword arguments to the execute method.

 ``` ruby
 statement = @client.prepare("SELECT * FROM users WHERE login_count = ?")